 Teachers can nominate also nominate students – please email email@example.com

 Year 10 nominations will open after the autumn half-term.

 From 1600 to 1700 on the following Wednesday afternoons:

 |14th October||21st October||4th November|

 |11th November||18th November||25th November|

-The Year 10 programme will commence in January 2021 and will run on Mondays from 1600-1700.
+The Year 10 programme will commence after February half term and will run on Mondays from 1600-1700.
 Dates will be published here in due course.